- That’s the Way It’s Got to Be – The Poets

 Warning Sign is a very highly strung song.
 It starts with Chris Frantz knocking out a few bars on drums, Tania Weymouth then embarks on a wandering groove, David Byrne’s guitar gradually chimes in before Jerry Harrison joins on second guitar, and then BAM! – Byrne mutates his instrument into a discordant siren, demands we admire his hairdo and tells us that he’s ‘got money now’.
 It could be a comment on how wealth corrupts the individual, but I can’t be sure.

 What Brian Eno brings to More Songs About Buildings and Food is comparable to that which Martin Hannett lends to Unknown Pleasures.
 Both producers subject their musical constituents to echo and delay, with a particular emphasis on drum and bass, to create a sort of industrial sonority.
 However, the prevailing mood on Joy Division’s record is very different.
-Insight: a distant drone, a faint whir and the sound of a door being opened and shut – a prison cell is insinuated.
+Insight: a distant drone, a faint whir and the sound of a door being opened and shut – a prison cell is implied.
 Cymbals and guitars gradually fade in, then Peter Hook’s bass in a register diametrically opposite to Tina Weymouth’s.
 The variance between the respective vocals is even more pronounced.
-Where David Byrne offers abstruse verbalism, Ian Curtis’s tone seems to be one of resignation, in keeping with his mythology.
+Where David Byrne offers abstruse verbalism, Ian Curtis’s tone seems to be one of resignation.
 His inflection is more nuanced than he’s given credit for, and nowhere is this more true than on Insight, his bass-baritone sounding at moments almost fragile.

 Comet Gain are another by-product of the compilation the chap who introduced me to Sarah Records put together.
 The song Record Collection tells of not being able to listen to certain records because they remind the protagonist of his ex.
 Sarah Records guy and I have a shared appreciation of many musical moments: the sudden shift from Gbm to D in Marbles by the Tindersticks; the strained harmonies in Solace by The Sea Urchins; Arthur Lee pleading that, “we’re all normal and we want our freedom,” towards the end of Love’s The Red Telephone.
 On the other hand, whereas I’m very interested in rhythm, Sarah Records guy is all about melody – he has no time for The Fall and prefers a good tune.
 If there’s a space where we meet in the middle, Comet Gain occupy it.
 He took me to see them at The Water Rats in King’s Cross at the beginning of the year, and I understood perfectly.

 I doubt very much the chap who introduced me to Sarah Records has much time for Devo.
-This is because he would perceive them to be a ‘comedy band’, and if there’s one thing he can’t stand it’s that – he has no time for Half Man Half Biscuit.
+This is because he would perceive them to be a ‘comedy band’, and if there’s one thing he can’t stand it’s that (he has no time for Half Man Half Biscuit).
 But he wouldn’t be quite right.
 There’s certainly a humorous element to Devo’s act, but it’s equally kitsch, subversive and satirical.
 Not that that would impress Sarah Records guy either – as far as I know, he has no time for Weird War.
 Myself, I have no problem mixing mirth with music.
 How I laugh to myself every time I catch a glimpse of the back cover of Q: Are We Not Men?
 A: We Are Devo! depicting various band members with stockings pulled over their heads (actually a stilled image from the band’s extended music video The Truth About De-Evolution, which I recommend highly).

 It might appear that I was still avoiding contemporary music but this is only partly true.
 In September, I saw Stephen Malkmus touring his latest album, Face the Truth, supported by a band called Clor.
 My friend who passed out in Debenhams pointed me in the direction of Tom Vek by way of the video for his new single C-C (You Set The Fire In Me).
 Field Music, who had impressed in support of The Go!
 Team the previous year, released their debut album.
 Weird War had a new record out – they even played twice in support of it: at the Camden Underworld in May and again at the Highbury Garage in November.
 Aside from Illuminated by the Light by Weird War, bought within days of its release, it took me a while to absorb the rest, but ultimately I did.
 In the meantime I purchased Aha Shake Heartbreak by Kings of Leon.